-The post-biopunk generation were less interested in biofashion and simple experimentation, and more interested in furthering their own — and by implication, human — evolution.
+The 'Tweaks' The members of the post-biopunk generation were less interested in biofashion and simple experimentation, and more interested in furthering their own — and by implication, human — evolution.
 They began referring to themselves as Homo superior, although they did not represent a single genomic pattern, nor were they so different from baseline humans to make fertile offspring through interbreeding impossible (the conventional definition of the biological species).
 More commonly, they were called the Tweaks, an early biopunk term, for their enthusiasm of "tweaking" their genome and achieving the optimal geneprint.
 While some tweaks became wealthy through working for, and eventually running, megacorporations, and aggressively protected their patented geneprints, others, like the biopunks before them, were strongly anti-business and anti-patent, adopting the biopunk slogan "genomes want to be free" and exchanging DNA source-codes and phenotypic simulations, often via DNI.

-The development of the orbital colonies in the 22nd century c.e. excited great interest among some superiors, especially the SMI2LEs (named after an equation by the late Industrial Age pharmocratic prophet Timothy Leary — Space Migration Intelligence squared Life Extension) who saw it as the new frontier and breaking free of the larval terrestrial existence.
+The development of the orbital colonies in the second century AT (22nd century c.e.) excited great interest among some superiors, especially the SMI2LEs (named after an equation by the late Industrial Age pharmocratic prophet Timothy Leary — Space Migration Intelligence squared Life Extension) who saw it as the new frontier and breaking free of the larval terrestrial existence.
 Other superiors saw the space frontier as a false hope, and worked instead to undermine government, religious, and mercantile interests and make the Earth into bio-technical utopia.

-The Geneteks The rise in power of the Orbital states during the 22nd and 23rd century c.e. was also the rise in power of the orbital superiors, who began acquiring more and more power and influence.
+The Geneteks The rise in power of the Orbital states during the 3rd and 4th centuries AT (approximately 22nd and 23rd centuries c.e.) was also the rise in power of the orbital superiors, who began acquiring more and more power and influence.
 At the same time resentment began building among the Terran, Lunar, and Martian superiors.
 The huge Terran tweak-run corporation GeneTEK aligned itself with some of the small independent and disaffected orbitals and lunar states in order to establish a presence in space not dependent on the Orbital Alliance and their near-monopoly on interplanetary travel.

 Even before the spread of the pirate "Gloriously Bright" germline cell patch, GeneTEK had already acquired a favourable reputation among genehacks and neobiopunks for its distribution of open source genomes.
-By the late 23rd century c.e.
+By the early 4th century (late 23rd century c.e.)
 GeneTEK, the Orbital Alliance, the Terran and Lunar States, Mars, the Belt colonies, and the mining megacorporations were competing in the development of the outer solar system.
 Not only was there a rivalry of interests, but also of clades, as different subspecies competed.
 While the Terran and Terran-aligned orbitals employed neumanns and microgravity-adapted space people (Homo sapiens cosmoi), and the Orbital League used their own tweaks (Homo sapiens superior) in large SIOS vessels, the Lunarians and Martians used unmodified colonists in Luna-standard and Mars-standard gravity medium-sized vessels, the GeneTEK faction had geneered their own deep-space subspecies, the Homo sapiens geneticus.